orbeon/orbeon-forms-doc/form-builder/toolbox/repeated-grids.md

 The "Initial Number of Iterations Uses Template" option specifies, when an *enclosing repeated section* creates a new iteration, how many iterations this repeated grid will contains:

-- when enabled: the number of iterations shown in Form Builder
+- when enabled: the number of iterations shown in Form Builder (including no iterations at all)
 - when disabled: one iteration

 <!--
 ![Initial Iterations](images/)